serve-acp

 This creates an ACP-compatible JSON-RPC 2.0 server that communicates over stdio streams, enabling your agents to work with desktop applications that support the Agent Client Protocol.

 Agent Selection: Use --agent to specify which agent to use by name.
-Without this option, the first agent in your config is used as the default (or "agentpool" if no config provided).
+Without this option, the pool's default agent is used (set via 'default_agent' in config, or falls back to the first agent).

 config¶